-Everything you’ll need to know about UM football!
+Everything you’ll need to know about UM football and sports!

 Did U know…UM, students get into all Hurricane athletic events, including football with their paid student activity fee.
 Football, basketball, and baseball are most popular, but tickets are available to view golf, volleyball, swimming & diving, tennis, and track & field too.
 All they need to do is enter through the student entrance and present their current Cane Card.